darkfeline/dantalian/doc/user/library.rst

 you have a clear use case and know what you are doing.  ``dantalian`` works with a single library for its operations.
-Usually, it will search up through the directories and use the first library it finds, so take care of where you run it.
+Usually, it will search up through the directories and use the first library it finds, so take care where you run it.
 You can also specify a specific library by using the ``--root`` option.
+In fact, if you are nesting libraries, it is recommended to *always* use ``--root``.

 Scalability
 -----------